 By the time the war ended in 1918 the children were growing up, James, now 14, at Rugby School, Mary 12, Catherine Elizabeth (Betty), 11, and William 8, perhaps on the verge of starting at Rugby.

-Whether it is the same person or not, by 1924 Gertrude was living at 84 Addison Road, a few streets down from Aubrey Lodge, off Holland Park Avenue.
+Whether it is the same person or not, in 1921 (June census) Eliza Gertrude Roberts and her second daughter Catherine Elizabeth (Betty) , then 14 years 2 months, (pictured above), and a parlour maid Beatrice Maud Reynard, 19, from Appletreewick, Yorks (north of Bradford), were living at 84 Addison Road, a few streets down from Aubrey Lodge, off Holland Park Avenue – and she was also at that address in 1924.
 By the end of 1927 she was living at 1 Sussex Place, Regent’s Park, one of the large white stuccoed terraces that surround the Park.
 It was from here that her daughter Mary was married on 6th December 1927.
 Today it houses the London Business School, and in WW2 it was requisitioned as a hospital.
 Gertrude’s second daughter Catherine Elizabeth (Betty) was married from that same address on 28th March 1928 – she went on to have two children.
 Earlier, in July 1927 James had married to an Oxford double Blue winning woman who he had met whilst they were both at the University.
 By the time of the dinner all of Gertrude’s children, save William, were married – in 1935 he would marry a young lady from New Zealand, Helen Percy Fyans Fenwick, who had featured in the NZ press when she, her sister and others were presented at Court.
 Gertrude remained at 1 Sussex Place until 1935 and then moved to 26 Abbey Lodge, Regent’s Park.

 The exodus from Yorkshire had not just been Gertrude and her children, as she was joined in London by her parents, Clara, Sir Ellis and his unmarried brother William (just a year younger) who had retired from their local responsibilities.
 Her parents and uncle lived together in Holland Park at 6 Royal Crescent, another elegant white stuccoed block, close to the Shepherd’s Bush roundabout – not far from Addison Road and from Aubrey Lodge, so it would seem that area was a bit of a focal point for them.
 After Gertrude’s mother Clara died in London in 1930, the year in which Clara was invested with the O.B.E. for her work with the Queen Mary’s Needlework Guild, her father and uncle continued to live in Holland Park.